JimW/carpool-on-rails/readme.md

         MAX_THREADS: 2
         DB_POOL: 4
         LANG: "en_US.UTF-8"
+        SITE_ROOT_URL:"https://WHATEVER" (Added this for any future issue, see zquestz/omniauth-google-oauth2)
     ```
     You could also potentially use the Heroku API to push these all up at once using curl..